Countly/countly-sdk-documentation/cpp/next.md

 <span class="pl-c1">cd</span> build
 make</pre>
   <p dir="auto">
-    To install the build library, check
+    In case you would also need to install the built library, check for more information
     <a href="#additional-project-install-option" target="_self">here</a>.
   </p>
   <p dir="auto">